March 25, 2026 · 10 min read

 An optimized LinkedIn profile turns the job search around — instead of only chasing openings, you let opportunities come to you.
 Speak the recruiter's language, prove your impact with numbers, and keep your profile active and aligned with your resume.
 Do that, and you will start showing up in the searches that matter.

-Ready to match your profile with a standout resume?
-Explore our free templates and build yours in minutes.
+Ready to match your LinkedIn profile with a standout resume?
+Use our free resume builder or explore free resume templates and build yours in minutes.

 Ready to Build Your Resume?

-Put these tips into action with our free resume builder.
+Put these tips into action with our free resume builder — or browse free resume templates to get started fast.